storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 Precautions to be taken before grains are stored

 1. Harvest immediately the grains are ready for harvest.
 Avoid leaving crops in the field for a long lane when they are already due for harvesting.
-This will help to reduce destruction caused by rain and pests.
+This will help to reduce the destruction caused by rain and pests.

 4. Provide ventilation in the store.